Brooklyn Mack

 Brooklyn Devon Mack is an American ballet dancer.
-He is currently a freelance dancer and previously at The Washington Ballet.
+He is currently the Interim Artistic Director of Columbia Classical Ballet since November 11, 2021.

 Early life

 Mack was born in Elgin, Kershaw County, South Carolina, and is the youngest of four children.
 When the nurse had to put a name on his birth certificate but his mother had not chosen one, his sister told the nurse he is named Brooklyn Devon Mack, and the nurse left before his mother could react.

 At age 12, after seeing a performance of the Columbia Classical Ballet company, and learning that ballet could help football players, he and his mother agreed that he would start ballet, and in exchange he could go to a football tryout.
 His mother took him to Pavlovich Dance School, and asked the school give him a scholarship.
 Although the school did not have scholarships, the school agreed to give one to Mack, but he had to take classes six times a week, which he accepted.
 Two years later, he enrolled at the Kirov Academy of Ballet on scholarship in Washington DC, where he was the only African American student; he trained there for three years.
 He had also attended summer courses at the School of American Ballet in New York City.